johanley/covid-19-canada/data/md/about.md

 |YT|Confirmed cases + Negative results|no, but close|
 |CA|numtested (in their .csv file)|no|

-The problem is *ambiguity* and *lack of clear definition* of what exactly is being reported.
+The problem in some cases is *ambiguity* and *lack of clear definition* of what exactly is being reported.
 (Also, each jurisdictions has their own unique way of reporting.)

 QC: the term *cas négatifs* is not used by the CDC.
 It seems that they are reporting numbers of people, not tests.